BGSU-RNA/JAR3D/docs/howto.md

 6. **medianScore** is the median alignment score against this model across all sequences

+7. **meanDeficit** is the average alignment score deficit; for a single sequence, the deficit is the difference between the highest alignment score over all 3D instances of the motif and the score of the current sequence

+8. **medianDeficit** is the median alignment score deficit

-7. **meanInteriorEditDistance** refers to the edit distance between sequences in the provided fasta file and known instances of the motif from 3D structure; interior means that flanking cWW pairs are not included in the calculation of the edit distance, only the interior nucleotides.
+9. **meanInteriorEditDistance** refers to the edit distance between sequences in the provided fasta file and known instances of the motif from 3D structure; interior means that flanking cWW pairs are not included in the calculation of the edit distance, only the interior nucleotides.
 For each sequence in the fasta file, the minimum interior edit distance across all known instances from 3D is computed, then this is averaged over the sequences in the fasta file to give the meanInteriorEditDistance.
 So this could be called the meanMinimumInteriorEditDistance.

-8. **medianInteriorEditDistance** is similar, but the median of the minimum edit distances is reported
+10. **medianInteriorEditDistance** is similar, but the median of the minimum edit distances is reported

-9. **meanFullEditDistance** is similar, but includes the sequence of the flanking cWW basepairs in the calculation of the edit distance
+11. **meanFullEditDistance** is similar, but includes the sequence of the flanking cWW basepairs in the calculation of the edit distance

-10. **medianFullEditDistance** uses the median of the minimum edit distances
+12. **medianFullEditDistance** uses the median of the minimum edit distances

-11. **rotation** is 0 for hairpin loops, 0 or 1 for internal loops, depending on whether the sequences matched the model better with the given strand order (rotation 0) or with the strands reversed (rotation 1)
+13. **rotation** is 0 for hairpin loops, 0 or 1 for internal loops, depending on whether the sequences matched the model better with the given strand order (rotation 0) or with the strands reversed (rotation 1)

 ## Explanation of JAR3D sequence-specific output